ranma42/test-server/internal/README.md

 Any output or errors from the test run will now reflect the behavior of your local test-server changes.

-You should also see the actual command run like this:
+You should also see the actual output like this:

 ```
 [test-server-sdk] Starting test-server in 'replay' mode.
 Command: /usr/local/google/home/test-server/sdks/typescript/sample/node_modules/test-server-sdk/bin/test-server replay --config /usr/local/google/home/wanlindu/test-server/sdks/typescript/sample/test-data/config/test-server-config.yml --recording-dir /usr/local/google/home/wanlindu/test-server/sdks/typescript/sample/test-data/recordings
 ```
-You can cross check if you have used the binary you just provided.
+You can cross check if the binary used is what you provided.